BackupTheBerlios/hjb-svn/trunk/www/index.rst

   - security

-  These can be added by using other HTTP servers in the HTTP request processing chain, e.g, another servlet, Apache, Zope, RubyOnRails.
+  These can be added by using other HTTP servers in the HTTP request processing chain, e.g, another servlet, Apache httpd, Zope, RubyOnRails.

 * is extensively unit tested using `JUnit <http://www.junit.org>`_ and `JMock <http://www.jmock.org>`_

+* aspires to be thin and transparent, so that there is very little obtruding between HJB client code and JMS.
+E.g,

+  - success for failure of request is indicated by the HTTP response code,

-* aspires to be thin and transparent.
-E.g, it provides detailed messages that are fully internationalized, all faults are logged on the server, and the status of any request is returned to the HTTP user agent in the response headers.
+  - it provides detailed, clear messages that are fully internationalized,

+  - all faults are logged on the server,

+  - a descriptive status of any request is returned to the HTTP user agent in the response headers.

 Related Resources